victorbrca/rhcsa-study-guide/markdown/1-Understand-and-use-essential-tools/1j-List-set-and-change-standard-ugo_rwx-permissions.md

 **📝 NOTE:** *A capital 'S' (`-rwxr-Sr--`) indicates that the execute bit is not set*

 ### Sticky bit

 Anyone can write, but only owner can delete the files (like '/tmp').

     drwxrwxrwt

 Sticky bit is usually set on directories.
-Setting the sticky bit on a folder does nothing (on Linux).
+Setting the sticky bit on a file does nothing (on Linux).

 #### Setting sticky bit